semrush/intergalactic/website/docs/components/input-tags/input-tags-code.md

 @## Entering and editing tags

-This is an example with a limited width for tags and the ability to edit the tag on a click.
+Here's an example where tags have a limited width and can be edited by clicking on them.

 @example basic

-@## Wrapping an email in a tag
+@## Wrapping email in tag

-In this example, the width of tags is not limited.
+In this example, emails are wrapped in tags without any width limitation.

 @example enter-url

 @## Input with DropdownMenu for tag filtering

-In this example, the options selected in the dropdown are wrapped in tags inside the input.
+In this example, selected options from the dropdown menu are wrapped in tags within the input field.

 @example filter